ZeusWPI/aichallenge/README.md

 garrisoned in a fort may be issued to march to another fort.
 Marching armies cannot be commanded.

+At the beginning of the game, each player owns one fort with a hundred soldiers.

 ## Description of internal state

 The internal state consists of players (and their bots processes) and the